danainjax/bf/NOTES.md

 3. Add link_to book on the reviews/show page
 4. Check why profile pic is not coming thru in sessions controller facebook method.
-5. Build scope method to group reviews index by book title
+5. Build scope method to group reviews index by book title 5a.
+Build scope method to show Top 5 Reviews or 5 star reviews, or Top 5 Books based on reviews.
 6. Protect data from being accessed or created unless a reader is logged in.
 Prevent other readers from updating or accessing a reader's profile.
 7. Helper methods
 8. Stretch Goals // Feature Requests - create a new branch for friending another reader, and one to implement a timeline feature, like feature